-Ash from an Icelandic volcano is currently causing major disruption to our lives in Britain.
+In 2010 and 2011, ash from Eyjafjallajökull and Grímsvötn volcanoes in Iceland caused major disruption to our lives in Britain.
 But this eruption is really nothing unusual.
 For hundreds of thousands of years, periodic eruption of Icelandic volcanoes has produced ash that has been carried over the British Isles.
 This ash settles down into peat bogs and lakes, where it forms consistent layers.

 Nowadays, geologists and geographers find the ash incredibly useful, because each ash layer can be analysed and linked to a known eruption — thus allowing us to work out the age of the surrounding peat or lake sediments.
 This way of working even has its own name — tephrochronology.